 Each state has its own bar admission rules and registration procedures.
-Those students who intend to practice law are encouraged to review the rules in any state in which they plan to practice, especially those rules relating to specific courses or course credit hours that might be required law school and registration deadlines.
-In most states, registration for the bar examination is required during the third-year student's of law school.
-However, some states, including Alabama, offer financial discounts to students registering for the bar examination in their first year.
+Those students who intend to practice law are encouraged to review the rules in any state in which they plan to practice, especially those rules relating to specific courses or course credit hours that might be required during law school and registration deadlines.
+In most states, registration for the bar examination is required during the student's third-year of law school.
 A few states require students to register for the bar examination during their first year of law school.
-Please check your state's board of bar examiners website for details.
+Some states, including Alabama, offer financial discounts to students registering as law students for the bar examination in their first year.

 As a law student, you should consult the website of the bar examiners of the jurisdiction(s) in which you wish to be admitted.
-A list of the appropriate agency in each state is provided at the website of the National Conference of Bar Examiners at www.ncbex.org.
+A list of the appropriate agencies in each state is provided at the website of the National Conference of Bar Examiners at www.ncbex.org.
 Please review the publication, "Comprehensive Guide to Bar Admission Requirements."